interfax/interfax-java/README.md

 // Alternative 2: Initialize using yaml file
 // Create a file called `interfax-api-credentials.yaml` with the following contents, replacing the value of `username`
 // and `password` fields with those of your API credentials.
 //   username: "api-username"
 //   password: "api-password"
-// Ensure the file is present in your application's classpath.
-Next, initialise a new `InterFAX` class as shown below.
+// Ensure the file is present in your application classpath.
+Next, initialise a new `InterFAX` object as shown below.
 InterFAX interFAX = new DefaultInterFAXClient();
 ```